sertel/actris/README.md

 ## Notation

-The notation for Dependent Separation Protocols differ between the paper and the Coq mechanization:
+The following table gives a mapping between the notation in the paper and the Coq mechanization:

 |        | Paper                         | Coq mechanization                     |
 |--------|-------------------------------|---------------------------------------|